qbixxx/UnoMIDIController/README.md

 # Arduino-Uno-MIDI-Controller
 MIDI controller based on the Arduino Uno development board and the CD4067 16 channel analog multiplexer.
+The device can be configured to be plug and play by creating a MIDI Device script for some DAWs such as Ableton for instant recognition.

 Still in progress.

 Potentiometer values: 500 Kohm (Linear)